trajano/trajano/README.md

 is similar to the way [Apache][] does their POM versioning.
 The only exception is when there is a build issue, but the core plugin versions and configurations have not changed and it had already been released to central.

-### Project specifiec properties

-The following properties are set on this project but are expected to be changed in projectst that inherit from this POM.

-* `module.id` defines a unique name for the project.
-It is the `artifactId` of the root of a multimodule project or the project `artifactId` of a single module project.

-* `jdk.version` specifies which version of the JDK to use by many other plugins.
-This is defaulted to `1.6` but may be changed.

 [Trajano]: https://trajano.net/